lynnjang2000/lynnjang-tswd-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
 My name is Lynn and I am in the MEIM program.
+I love music, baking, knitting, and spending time with my dog **Bailey**.

 # What I hope to learn
-My career goal is focused on strategic marketing and sync licensing in music industry.
+My career goal is focused on strategic marketing and sync licensing in music label company.
 From this course, I would like to learn how to present data in more efficient and visually appealing way, which is essential for marketing.

 # Portfolio